katahiromz/EGA/EGA-Manual.md

 ## Normal functions vs. special functions

 In a call of the normal function, the parameters will be evaluated in the order of parameters.
-The special functions can change the order of expression evaluations.
+The special functions can change the order of expression evaluations and can ignore some parameters.

 ## Input and output